Antispasmodics vs. Painkillers: What's the Difference and When to Take Them

 All NSAIDs may cause:

-• gastrointestinal side effects, such as nausea, anorexia, indigestion, abdominal pain, ulcers, stomach bleeding, perforation, constipation, diarrhea
+• gastrointestinal side effects, such as nausea, anorexia, indigestion, abdominal pain, ulcers, stomach bleeding, perforation, constipation, and diarrhea

 • cardiovascular side effects, including hypertension, bruising and bleeding more easily